viamrobotics/PointCloudiPhoneApp/README.md

 3. Immediately below the button you just clicked there should be a row of icons.
 4. Click on the leftmost icon.
 Icon looks like a folder.
 5. You should now see a drop down menu containing this app's files
 6. There are two values called 'point clouds'.
-Click on point clouds that has app store logo to the left of its name.
+Click on point clouds that has the app store logo to the left of its name.
 7. On your main screen now click 'Signing & Capabilities'
 8. In the 'Signing' drop down menu look at 'Team'
 9. You should see: 'Name (Personal Team)'